-- Wear protective gloves, clothing, eye, and face protection especially while handling blood or body fluid samples. - Store the kit at 4°C at all times. - Briefly spin down the HRP-Antibody conjugate before use. - If crystals are observed in the 40X Wash buffer and Extraction and Sample Dilution Buffer, warm to 37°C for15min, or until the crystals are completely dissolved. - Ensure complete reconstitution and dilution of reagents prior to use. - It is highly recommended that the standards and samples be assayed in duplicates. - In any case the ready-to-use standards provided should be determined twofold.
-When samples in great quantities are determined, the standards should be pipetted once before the samples and once after the samples.
-For final interpretation the arithmetic mean is used for calculation. - Change pipette tips between the addition of different reagent or samples.
+- Wear protective gloves, clothing, eye, and face protection especially while handling blood or body fluid samples. - Store the kit at 4°C at all times. - Briefly spin down the antibody conjugate concentrate and HRP-Streptavidin concentrate before use. - If crystals are observed in the 40X Wash buffer, warm to RT (not more than 50°C) until the crystals are completely dissolved. - Ensure complete reconstitution and dilution of reagents prior to use. - It is highly recommended that the standards, samples and controls be assayed in duplicates. - Change pipette tips between the addition of different reagent or samples.